 The only additional expenses are those for food and lodging at the Bay Area retreat center where the experiential trainings are held.
-The cost for 2016 is $690* for each experiential.
-We can offer no discount on this cost and due to contractual obligation this fee is both non-refundable and non-transferable.
+The anticipated cost is approximately $730.00* for each experiential in 2017/18.
+We can offer no discount on this cost and due to conference center contractual obligation this fee is both non-refundable and non-transferable.

 *Fees may be subject to change without notice.

 - 1. Get the EHI-Saybrook Foundations Program Application Form [pdf]

 - 2. EMAIL application as an attachment to: firstname.lastname@example.org